 New Study Calls Federal Project Labor Agreements a Costly Solution in Search of a Problem

-A news release issued yesterday by the Beacon Hill Institute (BHI) promotes a new study that is critical of federal Project Labor Agreements (PLAs) and President Obama’s Executive Order 13502.
+A news release issued yesterday by the Beacon Hill Institute (BHI) promotes a new study that is critical of federal government-mandated Project Labor Agreements (PLAs) and President Obama’s Executive Order 13502.
 The study found that PLAs, which are encouraged on federal construction projects costing more than $25 million via President Obama’s Feb.
 6 executive order, will “significantly increase construction costs on federal projects while doing nothing to protect the interests of federal taxpayers.”

 “The executive order reverses a prohibition on PLAs that was in effect during the Bush Administration.